 скріншот історії комітів репозиторію проєкту forem на GitHub

 To make a commit in Git, you first need to prepare the changes by adding them to the index (staging area).
-This is done with the git add command, which adds the selected files to the index.
-After that, the git commit command fixes these changes in the form of a commit, adding a message that describes the changes made.
+This is done with the command git add, which adds the selected files to the index.
+After that, the command git commit fixes these changes in the form of a commit, adding a message that describes the changes made.
 For example, the command git commit -m "Updated README and added a new section on configuration" will create a commit with the corresponding message.
-It is possible to create an empty commit, but read about it here.
+It is possible to create an empty commit, but you can read about it here.

 The process of creating a commit is important for tracking the development of the project.
-Each commit stores information about the author, the time of changes, and a message explaining what exactly was changed.
+Each commit stores information about the author, the time of the changes made, and a message explaining what exactly was changed.
 This not only allows for preserving the project's history but also facilitates teamwork, where each participant can see who made certain changes and when, and why they were made.
-In case of errors or the need to revert to a previous version of the code, commits allow for easy recovery while preserving all intermediate versions.
+In case of mistakes or the need to revert to a previous version of the code, commits allow for easy recovery, preserving all intermediate versions.

-A commit is an integral part of working with Git, allowing for effective management of changes in the project, preserving its history, and providing the ability to track and control all changes made.
+A commit is an integral part of working with Git, allowing for effective management of changes in the project, preserving its history, and ensuring the ability to track and control all changes made.